 Sweet Genovese is the usual variety, although there are many varieties of basil you can grow with each giving a slightly different flavour due to the subtle variances in essential oils.

-It is one of the most well-known herbs around the world and is a key ingredient in certain Italian dishes, pesto and some fresh salads which has led to it being well used across the UK and many other countries.
+Basil is one of the most well-known herbs around the world and is a key ingredient in many Italian dishes, pesto and some fresh salads, which has led to it being well used across the UK and many other countries.